Guide to Finances and Security Tips

 This is aimed at being safety tips and guidelines to help protect you from robbery at cashpoints, from fraud and from having your financial identity and information stolen.
 It’s just common sense stuff you’d hear from TV put into one place.
 It’s not comprehensive and will be added to.
 But it’s a growing problem so watch out.

-- Be very careful how much personal information you give out to people - about where you live, where you work, your personal info.
-Don't leave papers lying around, speak quietly when at the bank.
+– Be very careful how much personal information you give out to people – about where you live, where you work, your personal info.
+Don’t leave papers lying around, speak quietly when at the bank.
 Never answer phone calls or emails asking for personal information or passwords.

 Most stolen info comes from people’s garbage.
 Beware.
 Dispose of all personal info very carefully.
 I burn mine.
 Never simply throw out receipts into your trash.
 Keep receipts for up to 3-5 years after key purchases.
 Keep records of mail sent recorded delivery etc.

-- When carrying valuable information, keep it close to your person, or in a folder, well organised, or on your person.
+– When carrying valuable information, keep it close to your person, or in a folder, well organised, or on your person.
 Pass the info to those who need to see it only (for example in a bank).
 Ask the cashier not to speak loudly when counting money.
 Remember that people can scan your contactless bank cards so consider carrying cards in an RFID protected wallet.